mybb/docs.mybb.com/1.8/administration/cache-handlers.md

 https://www.php.net/manual/en/book.apc.php

-Please note, APC Cache Handler is no longer officially supported by PHP.
+Please note, APC Cache Handler is no longer officially supported.

 **Disk Cache Handler**

-RFC 2616 compliant caching provides a mechanism to verify whether stale or expired content is still fresh, and can represent a significant performance boost when the origin server supports conditional requests by honouring the If-None-Match HTTP request header.
-Content is only regenerated from scratch when the content has changed, and not when the cached entry expires.
+Cache file are written to the filesystem within the `cache/` directory as PHP files.
+The `cache/` directory must be writeable for this cache handler to function.

 https://httpd.apache.org/docs/2.4/mod/mod_cache.html